glenn-de-backer/anglecraft/README.md

 ## Installation

-1. Download or clone this repository.
+1. Go to the [Releases page](https://github.com/glenn-de-backer/anglecraft/releases) and download the latest version of the add-on.
 2. Open Blender and navigate to **Edit > Preferences > Add-ons**.
-3. Click **Install** and select the `.zip` file of this add-on.
+3. Click **Install from Disk** and select the `.zip` file you downloaded from the releases page.
 4. Enable the "AngleCraft" add-on in the preferences.
 5. The "AngleCraft" tab will appear in the 3D View sidebar (press `N`).